nychealth/EHDP-data/README.md

 This repository serves data used by the Environment and Health Data Portal.

 Details on data files and definitions are available in Readme files in each folder:
+- datafeatures
+- datastories
+- export-scripts
+- geography
 - indicators
 - neighborhoodreports
-- datastories
-- datafeatures
-- geography

 ## Contact us